-At the end of your agency's grant period, the COPS Office is responsible for the "closeout" of your grant.
-As part of this process, the COPS Office requires documentation demonstrating that your agency has met all of the programmatic and financial requirements of the grant.
+At the end of your agency's grant period, the COPS Office is responsible for the closeout of your grant.
+As part of this process, the COPS Office requires documentation demonstrating that your agency has met all of the financial and programmatic requirements of the grant.